Atrix256/FalcorPathTracer/readme.md

 ## TODOs

+* visualize DOF debugging
+"Longer focals, wider apertures, larger distance separation between subjects"

+* group UI into logical settings.
+DOF, camera, etc.

 * could have a framework for animations.
  * how many samples per frame (renders that much, writes result, runs update)
  * number of frames or seconds of video.
  * delta time between frames.
  * some update function.

-"Longer focals, wider apertures, larger distance separation between subjects"

 * may need an option to sample a fixed number of lights maximum per frame.